-Fieldwork and Investigation : Use aerial photos to identify features of a locality.
-Draw a simple map.
-Assist in keeping a weekly weather chart based on first-hand observations using picture symbols. • Accurately locate features of the school grounds on a base map. • Use aerial photos to identify a range of physical and human features of a locality.
+Fieldwork and Investigation Use aerial p to identify of a locality Draw a sim Assist in ke weekly we: chart base: first-hand observation picture syn features f. ple map. peping a ather d on ns using Accurately locate features of the school grounds on a base map.
+Use aerial photos to identify a range of physical and human features of a locality.
 Draw a map with a key of places showing landmarks.
-Accurately locate features of the school grounds on a base map. • Plan a fieldwork investigation in the local area selecting appropriate techniques. • make sketch maps or areas using symbols, a key and a scale present information in field work using a range of graphs. • use digital maps, atlases and OS maps to organise to design, plan and carry out geographical investigations Factual Knowledg e Recall • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease
+Accurately locate features of the school grounds on a base map. • Plan a fieldwork investigation in the local area selecting appropriate techniques. make sketch maps or areas using symbols, a key and a scale present information in field work using a range of graphs. • use digital maps, atlases and OS maps to organise to design, plan and carry out geographical investigations Factual Knowledg e Recall recall key to from the knowledge organiser fo topic quick with ease or each recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease • recall key facts from the knowledge organiser for each topic quickly and with ease